HakkaTjakka/CAVES/Linux/readme.md

 3) Then start the Minecraft launcher, it will say you only can play offline.
 Start.
 You now are under a different name, so you can log into the server with multiple players, all with different names, otherwise the server disconnects same names...

-4) Of course reconnect to the net.
+4) Ofcourse reconnect to the net.

 Also don't forget to set the online-mode=false in the server.properties besides the usual stuff like ip address etc.